 - If students are already present in school and weather conditions worsen during the day, a decision for early release will be considered.

 The Communication Process: What Happens Next

-When a decision is made to delay school, dismiss school early or cancel school, the District’s Director of Communications will first notify parents using the Blackboard Mass Notifications system.
+When a decision is made to delay school, dismiss school early, or cancel school, the District’s Executive Director of Communications & Community Relations will first notify parents using the Finalsite Mass Notifications system.
 Parents will receive a combination of automated phone messages, emails and/or text messages depending on the circumstances.
-Parent or guardian contact information provided at the time a new student is enrolled—or when a parent or guardian updates his/her contact information during the back-to-school returning student process each summer—will automatically be used for notifications through the Blackboard system.
+Parent or guardian contact information provided at the time a new student is enrolled—or when a parent or guardian updates his/her contact information during the back-to-school returning student process each summer—will automatically be used for notifications through the Finalsite system.